jamesyu/gmailr/readme.markdown

 This bootstraps the Gmailr javascript API on top of Gmail, taking care of all the hairy loading issues.

-You can now use the core Gmailr methods:
+You can now use the core Gmailr methods and attributes:

+    G.elements.canvas
+    G.elements.body

+The elements hash holds some interesting elements inside Gmail.
+Currently, there are only two: the canvas (which is the iframe that holds the Gmail UI) and the body inside the canvas.

     G.observe(type, callback)